DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Sometimes referred to as “Ron’s Rainbow Guest House”, this charming guesthouse is known for its quaint and welcoming environment due to the warm hospitality of its gay owner, Ron.

 The guesthouse is located in a beautiful 1910 Art Nouveau Building with two self-contained apartments consisting of four large rooms, which can be booked either individually or as a suite with two adjoining rooms if you're traveling as a group.

 This is a really convenient budget option if you want to be based in walking distance to the gay nightlife of Vinohrady and stay with a local gay host.
 Ron is on hand to give you all the best local tips on things to do and see in Prague, as well as providing the

 Staying here really feels like you're just visiting a friend in his house, as Ron really goes above and beyond to make guests feel welcome.
 An American ex-pat who's lived in Prague for more than 20 years, he gives all guests a map and can help you organize tickets for attractions.
 If you want something more personal than a standard hotel then staying with Ron will meet all your expectations and more!

 Gay bars in Prague

-The main gay bars of Prague are based in the Vinohrady gay neighbourhood, with a few popping up elsewhere in the city.
+The main gay bars of Prague is based in the Vinohrady gay neighborhood, with a few popping up elsewhere in the city.
 These are the main ones to check out.